CarInsurance.com Insights

 Insuring a car with a conditional license

 You can get car insurance with a conditional license if you meet the insurer’s requirements.
-Insurance companies assess the risk associated with insuring you, which includes considering the type of license you hold.
+Insurance companies assess the risk associated with insuring you, including your license type.

 Having a conditional license might affect your insurance premiums.
 Due to the higher risk associated with conditional licenses, especially those issued following DUIs, insurers might charge higher rates.